atha2005/Reginoal-Healthcare-Monitoring-System-Btech-3rd-yr-DS-/README.md

 # Regional Healthcare Monitoring System using Machine Learning

 A machine-learning-based project designed to analyze regional healthcare patterns and classify lung disease risk using Logistic Regression.
-This system processes real-world healthcare data, performs preprocessing, builds predictive models, evaluates performance, and provides insights that support early diagnosis and decision-making for public health improvement.
+This system processes healthcare data, performs preprocessing, builds predictive models, evaluates performance, and provides insights that support early diagnosis and decision-making for public health improvement.

 ---